SIYUANLI2023/Rule-Based-Baseline-IDM-MOBIL-/README.md

 # A Reproducible Rule-Based Baseline for Multi-Lane Highway Interaction: Integrating IDM, MOBIL, and Hysteretic Following

 ## Abstract
-This paper presents a reproducible and interpretable rule-based baseline for highway driving, designed to benchmark prediction-aware decision-making frameworks.
-The baseline combines the Intelligent Driver Model (IDM) for longitudinal control, the MOBIL criterion for lane-change decisions, and a quintic time-scaling profile for lateral motion generation.
-To eliminate oscillatory braking often caused by Time-to-Collision (TTC) triggers, a hysteretic car-following mechanism is introduced for the primary interacting vehicle (SV1).
-Specifically, SV1 performs an event-triggered acceleration when the ego vehicle (EV) initiates a lane change, and subsequently switches to a latching proportional–derivative (PD) following law that regulates spacing and relative velocity.
-The framework attributes vehicles undergoing lane changes to their target lanes for consistent safety evaluation and employs asynchronous longitudinal and lateral update cycles to mimic realistic driver behavior.
-The baseline provides a transparent reference for assessing the benefits of prediction-aware or optimization-based planning methods.
+The rule-based baseline provides a reproducible and interpretable reference for highway driving, designed to benchmark prediction-aware decision-making frameworks in Simulation Case~2.
+It integrates the Intelligent Driver Model (IDM) for longitudinal control, the MOBIL criterion for lane-change decisions, and a quintic time-scaling profile for lateral motion generation.
+To mitigate oscillatory braking behavior often induced by Time-to-Collision (TTC) triggers, a hysteretic car-following mechanism is incorporated for the primary interacting vehicle (SV1).
+Specifically, SV1 performs an event-triggered acceleration when the ego vehicle (EV) initiates a lane change, and subsequently switches to a latching proportional–derivative (PD) following law that regulates inter-vehicle spacing and relative velocity.
+The framework attributes vehicles undergoing lane changes to their target lanes for consistent safety evaluation and employs asynchronous longitudinal and lateral update cycles to emulate realistic driver behavior.
+Overall, this baseline serves as a transparent benchmark for assessing the performance differences between conventional rule-based approaches and the proposed HMDP–MPC decision-making framework.

 ---

-## 1. Introduction
+## 1. Scenario Description

-Highway decision-making requires balancing safety, efficiency, and comfort under interactive uncertainty.
-Prediction-aware frameworks (e.g., MPC, HMDPs) promise advantages, but these gains must be judged against transparent, reproducible reactive baselines.
-We integrate IDM (longitudinal), MOBIL (lane-change), and a quintic lateral trajectory, and add a hysteretic following mechanism to emulate human-like responses to cut-ins.
-The baseline is deterministic and interpretable.
+The case considers a straight three-lane highway with lane centers located at *y = {4, 0, -4} m*.

+Five vehicles are involved: the ego vehicle (EV), initially driving in the middle lane and permitted to perform lane changes; an interactive surrounding vehicle (SV1) positioned in the left-rear region; a leading vehicle (SV2) ahead of the EV in the same lane; and two long trucks occupying the rightmost lane, which discourage merging maneuvers.
+The EV is therefore restricted from entering the truck lane, focusing its decisions on interactions with SV1 and SV2 in the adjacent and current lanes.

 ---

-## 2. Problem Formulation
-We study a straight three-lane highway with lane centers \(y=\{4,0,-4\}\,\mathrm{m}\).
-Agents: EV (middle lane, allowed to change lanes), SV1 (left-rear, interactive), SV2 (front leader on EV lane), and two trucks on the right lane (long vehicles discouraging merges).
-EV is discouraged/restricted from the truck lane.
-Fixed initial conditions and update intervals; no randomness for replicability.

----

-## 3. Methodology
+## 2. Methodology

-### 3.1 Longitudinal Control via IDM
-Block equations (GitHub-friendly):
+### Intelligent Driver Model (IDM)

+The longitudinal acceleration `a_{x}` follows the classical IDM formulation:

 $$
-a = a_{\max}\!\left[\,1-\left(\frac{v}{v_0}\right)^{\delta}-\left(\frac{s^*}{s}\right)^2\right],
-\qquad
+a_x = a_0 \left[ 1 - \left(\frac{v}{v_0}\right)^{\delta}
+- \left(\frac{s^{*}(v,\Delta v)}{s}\right)^{2} \right],\quad
-s^* = s_0 + vT + \frac{v\,(v-v_\ell)}{2\sqrt{a_{\max} b_{\mathrm{comf}}}+\varepsilon}.
+s^{*} = s_0 + vT + \frac{v\,\Delta v}{2\sqrt{a_0 b}}
 $$

-Here \(v\) is speed, \(s\) net headway, \(v_\ell\) leader speed.
-Parameters \(s_0,T,a_{\max},b_{\mathrm{comf}},v_0\) denote minimum spacing, desired headway, maximum acceleration, comfortable deceleration, desired speed.
-We use forward-Euler integration with acceleration saturation.
+**Definitions**
+- `v`: ego vehicle speed
+- `Δv`: relative speed to the preceding vehicle
+- `s`: inter-vehicle gap

+**Parameters**
+- `a0`: maximum acceleration
+- `b`: comfortable deceleration
+- `v0`: desired speed
+- `T`: desired time headway
+- `s0`: minimum spacing

 ### 3.2 Lane-Change Decision via MOBIL
 EV evaluates adjacent lanes every decision tick: